sustainable-processes/htbo_app/README.md

-# High Bayesian Optimization App
+# High Throughput Bayesian Optimization App

 This is an app for high throughput Bayesian optimization.